 Each request will need to be submitted online by the due date.
 Forms must be completed online with all appropriate verifications where required.
 The district's application is considered complete when Part C (Summary) is submitted.
 Amendments can be made at any time up to the due date.

 District TOS Contact Information within the PI-5000

-Districts can view another district's Transfer of Service contact information from within the PI-5000 Portal by clicking on the green "Contacts" tab (seven from the left in the row of eight tabs), located below the bar on the screen.
+Districts can view another district's TOS contact information from within the PI-5000 portal by clicking on the green "Contacts" tab (seven from the left in the row of eight tabs), located below the bar on the screen.

 Instructions for using the online application: